DHP-stottepakke/pages/pages/contribute/styleguide.md

 [display text](https://sampleurl.com "hover-over text")
 ```
 In the hover-over text, please include meaningful information about the intended link, so that the end user may easily find the content in [case of link rot.](https://en.m.wikipedia.org/wiki/Link_rot# "Wikipedia artcle on web page")

+## Annotating text from other sources

+{% include callout.html type="note" content="This is my note." %}5